Essex Street Chapel: Essex Hall

-In the mid-1880s, Essex Hall was razed and recreated by the architectural firm of Chatfeild-Clarke, designed for mixed use: offices and meeting rooms, but also a bookshop and reading rooms, and a great hall seating 600.
+In the mid-1880s, Essex Hall was razed and recreated by the architectural firm of Thomas Chatfeild-Clarke, designed for mixed use: offices and meeting rooms, but also a bookshop and reading rooms, and a great hall seating 600.
 It was ready a year earlier than the Kensington church, and its dedication service in 1886 featured all the great and the good of British Unitarianism.

 The space was hired out for concerts and public meetings; for many years the Fabian Society met there, for example, and the Christadelphians held their AGM at Essex Hall.
 Public meetings could become heated: when the American Prohibitionist William "Pussyfoot" Johnson spoke at Essex Hall in 1919, he was abducted by medical students, and, off the premises, blinded by a missile.
 The house adjacent, number 1 Essex Street, had been donated to the trustees of the Essex Hall construction scheme, but the architects chose not to use it; during World War I it was turned into "a modest hostel for soldiers and sailors, without distinction of sect or creed, passing through or making short stays in London".
 In 1925 some alterations were made to Essex Hall to enable the Lyndsey Press to begin well.
 From 1928 the main body of British Unitarianism was the General Assembly of Unitarian and Free Christian Churches or GA, subsuming the previous organisations but continuing to operate from Essex Hall.

-Much of Essex Street was demolished by enemy action during the Blitz in 1944.
+Much of Essex Street was demolished by enemy action in 1944.
 Once the bombed ruins had been removed after the war, the site served as a car park.
 Eventually planning permission and funding were obtained, which allowed for the construction of purpose-built offices.
 "What seemed at first to be a complete disaster was presently recognized as a denominational challenge, and was taken up with energy and determination," wrote the architect, Kenneth S. Tayler, A.R.I.B.A.
 Aside from the Unitarian headquarter functions, about half of the building's space was allocated from the outset to be leased to other organisations, thus paying the bills.
-From the night of the Doodlebug raid until the completion of construction in 1958 – fourteen years—the work that normally took place in Essex Hall was displaced to some spare rooms at Dr Williams's Library in Gordon Square.
+From the night of the V-1 flying bomb raid until the completion of construction in 1958 – fourteen years—the work that normally took place in Essex Hall was displaced to some spare rooms at Dr Williams's Library in Gordon Square.

 Current church

-Essex Church is based at Notting Hill Gate in Kensington, West London, and runs a full programme of activities.
-It is led by Rev. Sarah Tinker, who gained her ministerial qualification at Unitarian College, Manchester, after a first career as a teacher.
+Essex Church, known locally as Kensington Unitarians, is based at Notting Hill Gate in Kensington, West London, and runs a full programme of Sunday worship and small group ministry.
+It is currently led by Rev. Dr. Jane Blackall, who gained her ministerial qualification at Unitarian College, after a first career in the field of medical imaging and radiological sciences.